SysCompass/compass/_includes/userguides/get_started.md

    * VirtualBox Extension Pack, which is also available from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

+ 		* We have successfully tested this Compass Appliance on both `Oracle VirtualBox 4.3.4 and 4.3.6`

 To start your Oracle VirtualBox, please refer to the image below.
   ![Click runme script](/img/0_instruction.png)